OnkelDunkel/DBExamPreprocessing/README.md

 Running the tests with the mysql database we can see that around 90% of the time was used on the db queries for all the test queries.
 However this number was even higher for query 1 that was not dealing with maps.

+Unfortunately we did not get to implement the queries in MongDB before we ran out of time.
+We did however succesfully manage retrieve data from MySQL, convert it into JSON and import it into a database locally.
+You can see the script for generating JSON files allongside generated files in the folder 'mongo_import'.

 ## Recommendation for choice of DB

 We will recommend MySQl for this dataset.
 This is mainly due to the fact that we do not imagine a lot of changes happening to the structure of the data.
 With MySQL we also have great support for the ACID with foreign keys and transactions.